Calaveras Dome

 Calaveras Dome is a Granite dome in Northern California best known as a rock climbing venue.
-Climbing was active from the 1950s on with a revival during the 70's and 80's.
+The dome is located close to the Salt Springs Reservoir and rises 1200 ft above the Lower Mokelumne River It has been a popular destination for climbers since the early 1970s.
 Several dedicated climbers actively developed new routes.
 Jay Smith, Jeff Altenburg, Paul Crawford, Bob Pinkney, and several others pushed the area into a new realm.
 Today this is a visited area with climbers from around the world visiting this remote and still un-crowded and beautiful area.